Kumanoshi Station: History

 The station opened on 8 August 1940 as Kii-Kinomoto Station (紀伊木本駅) on the Japanese Government Railways (JGR) Kisei-Nishi Line.
-The JGR became the Japanese National Railways (JNR) after World War II, and the line was renamed the Kisei Main Line on 15 July 1959, at which time the station was renamed Kumanoshi.
+The JGR became the Japanese National Railways (JNR) after World War II, and the line was renamed the Kisei Main Line on 15 July 1959, at which time the station was renamed to Kumanoshi.
 The station was absorbed into the JR Central network upon the privatization of the JNR on 1 April 1987.
 A new station building was completed in March 1990.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 465 passengers daily (boarding passengers only).